bob-gray/solv/README.md

 1. Run `npm install -g grunt-cli` to install grunt command line interface
 2. Run `npm install` to install test dependencies
-3. Run `grunt test` to execute tests in PhantomJS
+3. Run `grunt test` to execute test

 *See Gruntfile for more test and analysis options.*